 If your knee is severely damaged by arthritis or injury, it may be hard for you to perform simple activities, such as walking or climbing stairs.
 You may even begin to feel pain while you are sitting or lying down.
 If nonsurgical treatments like medications and using walking supports are no longer helpful, you may want to consider total knee replacement surgery.
 Knee replacement surgery is a safe and effective procedure to relieve pain, correct leg deformity, and help you resume normal activities.

 Knee replacement surgery was first performed in 1968.
 Since then, improvements in surgical materials and techniques have greatly increased its effectiveness.
 Total knee replacements are one of the most successful procedures in all of the medicine.
+Contact Columbia Asia for knee replacement in Delhi.

 The knee is the largest joint in the body, and having healthy knees is required to perform most of the everyday activities.
 The knee is made up of the lower end of the thighbone (femur), the upper end of the shinbone (tibia), and the kneecap (patella).
 The ends of these three bones where they touch are covered with articular cartilage, a smooth substance that protects the bones and enables them to move easily.